tonypeng1/llamaindex/README.md

    ./data/paul_graham/paul_graham_essay.pdf
    ```

 2. **Database setup**: Ensure Milvus and MongoDB are running locally or accessible via network.
+By default the script points to `http://localhost:19530` for Milvus and `mongodb://localhost:27017/` for MongoDB—change `uri_milvus` / `uri_mongo` in `langextract_simple.py` if you host them elsewhere.

 3. **API Keys**: Create a `.env` file with your API keys:
    ```
    OPENAI_API_KEY=your_openai_api_key
    ANTHROPIC_API_KEY=your_anthropic_api_key
    ```

+4. **Run the pipeline**: Execute the main script once the databases and keys are ready:
+    ```bash
+    uv run python langextract_simple.py
+    # or just: python langextract_simple.py
+    ```
+    Customize `metadata`, `schema_name`, and other knobs in the script before running if you want a different extraction mode.

 ### Contributing